ibm-cloud-architecture/refarch-eda/docs/evt-microservices/README.md

 # Event-driven cloud native apps

 On cloud-native platforms, microservices are the application architecture of choice.
-As businesses become event-driven and with our applications the event driven pattern needs to extend into our microservices application space.
-This means that your microservices must respond to and send out events, or in event-driven terms they need to be both event producers and consumers.
+As businesses become event-driven, event driven pattern needs to extend into our microservices application space.
+This means that your microservices are still doing REST calls to well known microservice but they must respond to and send out events, or in event-driven terms they need to be both event producers and consumers to enforce strong decoupling.

 ## Event backbone - Pub/Sub communication and data sharing for microservices

 ![](evt-micro.png)

 With the adoption of microservices, the focus on synchronous communication between services has increased.
-Service mesh packages such as [Istio](https://istio.io/) which help with the management of communication, service discovery, load balancing, and visibility in this synchronous communication environment.
+Service mesh packages such as [Istio](https://istio.io/) help with the management of communication, service discovery, load balancing, and visibility in this synchronous communication environment.

 With event-driven microservices, the communication point becomes the Pub/Sub layer of the event backbone.
 By adopting an event-based approach for intercommunication between microservices, the microservices applications are naturally responsive (event-driven).
 This approach enhances the loose coupling nature of microservices because it decouples producers and consumers.
 Further, it enables the sharing of data across microservices through the event log.
 These *event* style characteristics are increasingly important considerations when you develop microservices style applications.
 In practical terms microservices applications are a combination of synchronous API-driven, and asynchronous event-driven communication styles.
+For the implementation point of view a set of established patterns are used, such as Database per Service, Event Sourcing, Command Query Responsibility Segregation, Saga, ...

 ### Supporting Products and suggested reading